keithbuhler/keithbuhler.github.io/slideshows/orthodoxeducation.md

 - Not: "What subjects are they learning all day?" but  "What type of person is your child with all day?"
 - Saintly and smart (NOT "cool", NOT "experts")
+- Parents are the best teachers
+- Priests and professors can help!

 </section><section data-markdown>